 Granted Options.
-The table below summarizes the options we will grant to our directors and executive officers upon grant of options under the 2019 Share Incentive Plan to replace corresponding options under the 2016 Share Incentive Plan.
+The table below summarizes the options we will grant to our directors and executive officers upon completion of the offering and grant of options under the 2019 Share Incentive Plan to replace such old options, whichever is later.